NemanjaTomic57/realtime-chat-app/README.md

 # Real-Time Chat App

-A simple real-time chat application built with Next.js, .NET Core, and WebSockets (SignalR) for instant real-time messaging.
+A simple real-time chat application built with Next.js, .NET Core, and SignalR websockets for instant real-time messaging.

 # How it works